tranlv/Self-Driving-Car-Engineer-Part-1/Vehicle Detection/README.md

 ![window](https://github.com/tranlyvu/autonomous-vehicle-projects/blob/master/Vehicle%20Detection/output_images/window_search.jpg)

+#### Eliminating False Positive

-In orer to eliminate overlapping detection and false positive, I recorded the positions of positive detections in each frame of the video.
+In order to eliminate overlapping detection and false positive, I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-Here is a sample heatmap:

 ![heatmap](https://github.com/tranlyvu/autonomous-vehicle-projects/blob/master/Vehicle%20Detection/output_images/sample_heatmap.jpg)